Rhodiola

 Is Rhodiola a stimulant?

-As it has a mild stimulant-type effect, Rhodiola rosea is not recommended for people who have bipolar disorder or who are taking other stimulants.
+As it has a mild stimulant-type effect, Rhodiola rosea is not recommended for people who have bipolar imbalance or who are taking other stimulants.

-How much Rhodiola should I take for anxiety?
+How much Rhodiola should I take for stress?

 Some guidance about the adequate dose of Rhodiola rosea for GAD can be extrapolated from clinical trials using specific extracts.
 A range of doses is seen in such trials, from 100-170 milligrams daily.
 One author recommends basing dosage recommendations on the content of rosavin, aiming for 3.6-6 milligrams daily.